Filipino Mestizos: Chinese immigration

 Even before the Spanish arrived in the Philippines, the Chinese had traded with the natives of the Philippines.
 During the colonial period, there was an increase in the number of Chinese immigrants in the Philippines.
-The Spaniards restricted the activities of the Chinese and confined them to the Parián which was located near Intramuros.
-Most of the Chinese residents earned their livelihood as traders.
+The Spaniards restricted the activities of the Chinese and confined them to the Parián which was located near Intramuros, which later they could only live outside it if they became Christian, baptized under the Spanish friars.
+Most of the Chinese residents earned their livelihood as merchant traders.

-Initially, many of the Chinese who arrived during the Spanish period were Cantonese or Taishanese, who worked as laborers, but there were also Hoklos who entered the retail trade and currently make up most of the Chinese Filipino population.
-The Chinese residents of the islands were encouraged to intermarry with other native or Spanish Filipinos and convert to Roman Catholicism.
+Initially, many of the Chinese who arrived during the Spanish period were Hokkien initially from "Chiõ Chiu" (Zhangzhou) and some from "Chin Chiu" (Quanzhou), then later Amoy (Xiamen) and many from "Chinchew" (Quanzhou) who were usually merchants and rarely Macanese Cantonese or Taishanese from Macau and "Cantón" (Guangzhou or Guangdong province in general), who usually worked as cooks or laborers ("cargadores" coolie) or artisan craftsmen.
+By the American period, more "Fukien" still came and entered and continued the retail trade and currently make up most of the Chinese Filipino population with a few Cantonese also coming to build the Kennon Road / Benguet Road to Baguio.
+The Chinese residents of the islands were encouraged and sometimes incentivized to intermarry with other native or Spanish Filipinos and convert to Roman Catholicism.
 Both native Filipinos and Chinese who lacked surnames were encouraged to adopt one from the Catálogo alfabético de apellidos, an alphabetical list of Spanish family names, introduced by the government in the mid-19th century.